 One of the many new-arrivals was Jefferson Randolph “Soapy” Smith, a gambler, con-artist, and bully from Colorado who boasted he would be the boss of Skagway.
 By corrupting a U.S. Deputy Marshal, Skagway’s only law enforcer, and posing as civic-minded citizens, Smith and his cohorts took over the fledgling town.
 He soon established a saloon-gambling den called Jeff Smith’s Parlor and placed men along the trail to steer the unwary into his place.
 He controlled the businesses and legal system while trying to pass himself off as being kind to animals, kids, and widows.

 Between 1897 and 1898, Skagway was a lawless town, described by one member of the North-West Mounted Police as “little better than a hell on earth.”
-Fights, prostitutes and liquor were ever-present on Skagway’s streets, and con man “Soapy” Smith, who had risen to considerable power, did little to stop it.
+Fights, prostitutes, and liquor were ever-present on Skagway’s streets, and con man “Soapy” Smith, who had risen to considerable power, did little to stop it.

 Before the gold rush, the Chilkat branch of the Tlingit Indians controlled Chilkoot Pass and monopolized all trade between white traders and Indians of the interior.
 They also held exclusive rights as packers for prospectors headed over the pass.
 Matters quickly came to a showdown between the Indians and whites after the stampede began, and the United States Navy was called to keep the peace.
-Soon the monopoly was broken and the Indians were ignored.
+Soon the monopoly was broken, and the Indians were ignored.

 In the meantime, the communities of Skagway and nearby Dyea, located about nine miles to the west, developed from temporary tent cities to towns with many buildings.
 Each town boasted of its commercial and civic amenities, churches, schools, a newspaper, and government.
-For the next several years, the two towns would vie for dominance.
+But, for the next several years, the two towns would vie for dominance.

 By October 1897, a Northwest Mounted Police Report described Skagway as having “grown from a concourse of tents to a fair-sized town with well-laid-out streets and numerous frame buildings, stores, saloons, gambling houses, dance houses and a population of about 20,000.”
-In February 1898 Customs Office records showed that another 5,000 stampeders had landed just in that one month alone.
+In February 1898, Customs Office records showed that another 5,000 stampeders had landed just in that one month alone.

-Some of the prospectors realized how difficult the trek ahead would be to the gold fields, and chose to stay behind to supply goods and services to miners.
+Some of the prospectors realized how difficult the trek ahead would be to the goldfields and chose to stay behind to supply goods and services to miners.
 Within weeks, stores, saloons, and offices lined the muddy streets of Skagway.
-The population was estimated at 8,000 residents during the spring of 1898 with approximately 1,000 prospective miners passing through town each week.
+The population was estimated at 8,000 residents during the spring of 1898, with approximately 1,000 prospective miners passing through town each week.
 By June 1898, with a population between 8,000 and 10,000, Skagway was the largest city in Alaska.

-People came and people left, but some, like Harriet Pullen, put down roots in Skagway.
+People came, and people left, but some, like Harriet Pullen, put down roots in Skagway.
 She had been trying to wring a living from a marginal Washington state farm for herself and her four children when the Klondike was struck.
 In 1897 she joined the Gold Rush, arriving at Skagway with only $7.
 Soon her apple pies, baked in a tent, were delighting the men building Billy Moore’s wharf, and she was able to move to a log cabin.
-For a time she operated a pack train over White Pass with horses brought up from her Washington farm.
+For a time, she operated a pack train over White Pass with horses brought up from her Washington farm.
 Later, she settled down to become Skagway’s most famous hostess.
 She then bought a large house from William Moore and made the Pullen House the best hotel in town.

-In 1898, a 14-mile, a steam-operated aerial tramway was constructed up the Skagway side of the White Pass, easing the burden of those able to pay.
+In 1898, a 14-mile, steam-operated aerial tramway was constructed up the Skagway side of the White Pass, easing the burden of those able to pay.
 Tramways also began to operate on the steepest section of the Chilkoot Trail the same year.

-In May 1898 the White Pass and Yukon Route railroad began laying narrow gauge railroad tracks in Skagway and a railroad depot was constructed between September and December 1898.
+In May 1898, the White Pass and Yukon Route railroad began laying narrow gauge railroad tracks in Skagway, and a railroad depot was constructed between September and December 1898.
 The White Pass & Yukon Route railway paralleled the White Pass Trail.
 It was completed in 1900.